 - Ad copy analysis – Ad platforms enable you to track ad performance, split test messages, and make amendments based on ad copy analysis.

 - Bidding strategy development – PPC budget planning involves creating a bespoke bidding strategy for each client account.
 With the rapid rise of machine learning, many platforms allow advertisers to choose from either an automated bidding method using machine capabilities or the traditional manual bidding method where the advertiser chooses how much to bid for advertising space.
 There are a number of PPC formulas that advertisers can use in order to calculate profitability and the right bid for each keyword.

-- Data analysis – Once your ads are interacted with, you can calculate several key performance indicators (KPIs), such as your return on investment (ROI), click through rate (CTR), or cost per click (CPC).
-You can familiarise with these and other performance indicators by visiting our PPC campaign glossary.
+- Data analysis – Once your ads are interacted with, you can calculate several key performance indicators (KPIs), such as your return on investment (ROI), click-through rate (CTR), or cost per click (CPC).
+You can familiarise yourself with these and other performance indicators by visiting our PPC campaign glossary.

-- Landing page testing – Landing pages partially determine your ad position on Google Ads; therefore, they must offer excellent user experience.
+- Landing page testing – Landing pages partially determine your ad position on Google Ads; therefore, they must offer an excellent user experience.
 In addition to this, using the right landing page for the right set of keywords will help to ensure that campaign goals are met.
-PPC can be used to obtain vast amounts of the right traffic but if the landing page isn’t the right one, then campaign goals are not going to be met.
+PPC can be used to obtain vast amounts of the right traffic but if the landing page isn’t the right one, then-campaign goals are not going to be met.

 What education or qualifications does a PPC specialist require?